zhangp365/ComfyUI-utils-nodes/README.md

 ## ModifyTextGender
 This node adjusts the text to describe the gender based on the input.
 If the gender input is 'M', the text will be adjusted to describe as male; if the gender input is 'F', it will be adjusted to describe as female.

+## SplitMask
+This node splits one mask into two masks of the same size according to the area of the submasks.
+If there are more than two areas, it will select the two largest submasks.